Muatasim-Aswad/Habitize/server/api.md

 - Create a Joi schema (if you want to create a schema from an already existing one, use `adaptJoiSchema`).
 - Create a Joi schema validator middleware.
 - Use the middleware as the first step in the endpoint.

+#### JWT Authentication

+To validate JWT in session-protected endpoints, you can use the following middleware:

 ## Error Handling